A guide to the best Christmas Markets in Belgium this year

 The most popular foods to try on the Durbuy Christmas market:

-There are lots of good things to taste in Durbuy including:
+At the Christmas market Durbuy puts on, there are lots of good things to taste including:

 - Local beers